kordwarshuis/wysiwyg-table/README.md

 # WYSIWYG Table Editor

 A lightweight, standalone WYSIWYG table editor for creating WordPress-ready HTML tables.
-Built with vanilla JavaScript - no framework dependencies.
+Built with vanilla JavaScript and Bootstrap 5 for a modern, responsive UI.

+**Note:** This project uses vanilla JavaScript with Bootstrap for UI components - no heavy WYSIWYG frameworks like TinyMCE or CKEditor are used.
+This keeps it fast, lightweight, and easy to deploy.

 ## Features